rust-lang/book/src/ch04-02-ownership.md

 develop code that is both safe and efficient.
 Keep at it!

 Once you understand ownership, you have a good foundation for understanding the features that make Rust unique.
-Let's learn ownership by going through someexamples, focusing on a very common data structure: strings.
+In this chapter, we'll learn ownership by going through some examples, focusing on a very common data structure: strings.

 ## Variable binding scope